OpenTermsArchive/docs/content/collections/how-to/manage-custom-terms-type.md

 - It helps build a more comprehensive and useful shared list
 - Enables better comparison of terms across different services

-This solution can take some time to have your terms type to be approved, so if you need a faster solution, you can proceed with the following temporary solutions.
+Inclusion in the official terms types list has a delay for consensus building.
+In the meantime, you can proceed with the following temporary solutions.

 ## Temporary solutions